-We use comfortable car/mini-van for the sightseeing tours.
-For up to 2 people, car is provided and mini-van is for the group 3-10 people.
+We use a comfortable car/mini-van for the sightseeing tours.
+For up to 2 people, the car is provided and a mini-van is for the group of 3-10 people.

 The tour duration is about 6-7 hours.
 It can be shortened upon your request.
 The starting time of the tour is up to you and may vary from 7.00 am to 7.00 pm.

 Clothing varies with the type of tour and season.
 It’s warm in Kathmandu from April to October-end and from November to March-end, days are usually warm but evening colder.
-Summer clothes are okay during the day time but the evening requires a light jackets.
+Summer clothes are okay during the daytime but the evening requires a light jacket.
 Winter is from December till February so bring along sufficient winter wears like jackets, sweaters, trousers etc. Or you can purchase clothes of your choice in Kathmandu clothing stores too.

-There will be one hour lunch break (excluded) during city sightseeing tour at one of the restaurants serving oriental and continental dishes.
+There will be a one-hour lunch break (excluded) during a city sightseeing tour at one of the restaurants serving oriental and continental dishes.

 The sightseeing places we visit will include: